-Samsung’s Galaxy S24 series will get seven years of updates
+Galaxy S24 series will get seven years of updates

-Samsung will offer seven years of security and OS updates on the Galaxy S24 series.
+Samsung will offer seven years of security and operating system updates on its Galaxy S24 series.

 “You will be able to use Galaxy devices safely and reliably for longer,” TM Roh, president and head of Samsung’s MX business, said at the 2024 Unpacked event.